Restaurants in Amsterdam

 Blauw aan de Wal

-One of Amsterdam's delightful secrets, this charming restaurant is peaceful and tranquil in the midst of a bustling Red Light District.
+One of Amsterdam's delightful secrets, this charming restaurant is peaceful and tranquil in the midst of the bustling Red Light District.
 An alley leads patrons to the tiny square where Blauw aan de Wal (Blue on the Quay) is hidden, a modern minimalist restaurant with a courtyard that was once part of a monastery.
 The fare is Mediterranean inspired and the service renowned for its excellence.
 Reservations necessary.
 Closed Sunday.
 Dinner only.

 Address: Oude Zijds, Achterburgwal 99